 • Content: Any modern website needs more than just textual content.
 These days, graphics are important as are other types of media such as video, animation and infographics.
 Combining various types of content has the potential to greatly improve the experience of your users.

 • Audience: Know your audience and determine what they want.
 The way in which you promote your products and services will depend on the audience that you are trying to appeal to.
-Research your audience carefully by drawing your inspiration from other similar sites which are already successful.

 • Purpose: What is the purpose of your website?
 If the main purpose of your site is to serve as an online shop, you will need to integrate tried and tested ecommerce features into its design.
-For example, having a shopping cart represented by a suitable icon on the homepage will tell immediately tell people that your site is an online shop.
+For example, having a shopping cart represented by a suitable icon on the homepage will immediately tell people that your site is an online shop.

-User-Friendliness, Content Clarity & Style
+Usability, Consistency, Content Clarity & Style